YOUR STORY BEGINS WITH A MILESTONE

 ANDEAN AWAKENING

 In just a few days, you'll experience the essence of the mountains: altitude, cold, pace, and camaraderie.
-Ideal as a first real experience, without great demands.
+Ideal as a first real mountain experience, without high demands.
 It's not a test.
 It's a calling.

 Bertrand Volcano - Catamarca